 Please get your school involved in the annual Save The Frogs Day events, which take place every year at the end of April!
 The Save The Frogs Day Tips For Teachers page has lots of ideas for teachers, so please check it out!
 Be sure to register your event if you plan to take part, and let us know if you need us to send you some printed materials.

 Save The Frogs Day 2013 in Lindenhurst, IL

 SAVE THE FROGS!
 Academy is the world's premier academic institution teaching the skills required to save Earth's wildlife from extinction!
 Though the Academy is based out of SAVE THE FROGS!
-World Headquarters in Santa Cruz, California, we encourage students from around the world to take our free online courses .
+World Headquarters in Santa Cruz, California, we encourage teachers and students from around the world to take our free online courses.
 The mission of SAVE THE FROGS!
 Academy is to produce environmental conservationists whose skills and experience will enable them to protect wildlife anywhere on the planet, and to direct every student's energy towards relevant amphibian conservation projects that produce true benefits for nature and wildlife.
 Please tell your students about SAVE THE FROGS!
 Academy.
 And if you are dedicated to helping amphibians and want to enhance your professional skillset, we encourage you to apply as well!